onug/CSNF-DOC/content/en/docs/Contribution guidelines/CoC.md

 ---
 title: "Contributor Code of Conduct"
-linkTitle: "Code of Conduct"
+linkTitle: "Contributor Code of Conduct"
-weight: 30
+weight: 50
 description: >
 ---
+{{% pageinfo %}}

 ## Our Pledge